Knowledge Hub

 Executive tribunals are rarely held without a great deal of consideration.
 As we will see below they demand significant preparation and staff resources, including the valuable time of senior personnel.
 Getting ready for an executive tribunal or mini-trial will usually involve months of work, and considerable legal, expert and other fees.
 In fact, this form of ADR is usually seen as the most expensive – albeit not as costly as full-scale litigation.

 For these reasons, executive tribunals are most suited to large-scale commercial disputes involving big companies with a lot to lose.
-Often the biggest incentives to embarking on a mini-trial will be the desire to safeguard a commercial reputation and a wish to preserve an ongoing business relationship.
+Often the biggest incentives to embarking on a mini-trial will be the desire to protect a commercial reputation and a wish to preserve an ongoing business relationship.

 The process and stages of executive tribunals